canonical/ubuntu-pro-client/docs/howtoguides/enable_fips.md

 [FIPS is supported on 16.04, 18.04 and 20.04 releases](https://ubuntu.com/security/certifications/docs/fips).

-To use FIPS, one can either launch existing Ubuntu premium support images which already have FIPS kernel and security pre-enabled on first boot at [AWS Ubuntu PRO FIPS images](https://ubuntu.com/aws/fips), [Azure PRO FIPS images](https://ubuntu.com/azure/fips) and GCP PRO FIPS Images.
+To use FIPS, one can either launch existing Ubuntu premium support images which already have FIPS kernel and security pre-enabled on first boot at [AWS Ubuntu Pro FIPS images](https://ubuntu.com/aws/fips), [Azure Pro FIPS images](https://ubuntu.com/azure/fips) and GCP Pro FIPS Images.

-Alternatively, enable FIPS using the UA client will install a FIPS-certified kernel and core security-related packages such as openssh-server/client and libssl.
+Alternatively, enable FIPS using the Ubuntu Pro Client will install a FIPS-certified kernel and core security-related packages such as openssh-server/client and libssl.
 Note: disabling FIPS on an image is not yet supported